RandstormBTC/randstorm/README.md

 ## Description
 From 2011 - 2015 many popular crypto exchanges used BitcoinJS to generate private keys.

 There was an issue in BitcoinJS.
 Many browsers lacked the definition of `window.crypto.random`, which poses an issue for Bitcoin wallets utilizing a pre-2015 version of jsbn.
-This is crucial as it may result in the absence of a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG) when operating on a modern browser.

 Although `window.crypto.random` was present in Netscape Navigator 4.x, by the time BitcoinJS gained traction, this function was no longer available in the browsers used for generating cryptocurrency wallets.
 Consequently, this led to a silent failure of the `window.crypto.random` call in JSBN when employed by early versions of BitcoinJS, forcing entropy to be gathered from `Math.random()`.